Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Numerical implementation of exact diagonalisation

 \section{Numerical implementation of exact diagonalisation}

 We use the position basis to represent the Hamiltonian operator.
 The scatterer potential $V$ is diagonal in this basis, and so is trivial to evaluate.
 As for the Laplacian, the simplest approach is to employ stencils to construct it.
-This can be easily achieved, but the eigen-energies of the discretized Laplacian converge to those of the continuous operator extremely slowly.
+This can be easily achieved, and while such an algorithm can diagonalise extremely large systems easily, the eigen-energies of the discretized Laplacian converge to those of the continuous operator extremely slowly.
 This is a common issue in numerical analysis and the solution is to turn to spectral methods.

 When Dirichlet or Neumann boundary conditions are needed, the optimal solution is to employ Chebyshev spectral differentiation (see, e.g.,~\cite{Denys}).
 An extremely powerful implementation of these methods is the ``Chebfun'' toolbox \cite{chebfun}, which is heavily used in our work.
 In order to obtain a representation of the Laplacian the eigen-spectrum of which converges rapidly, we adapt the new algorithm developed in \cite{ChebDiag} and which is implemented in the Chebfun toolbox for 1D operators by extending it to 2D.
 Note that as a result we must solve a \textit{generalised} eigenvalue problem, the consequences being that the eigenvectors are not orthogonal.